ChariteExpMri/antx2/README.md

   ..please don't create a folder with name "antx2", this folder will be created later on
 - set MATLAB's current working dir to the location of "installfromgithub.m"
 - type installfromgithub to open the installer/check updates window
-- select [FRESH INSTALL] ...than select the hyperlink "install" ..wait..and hit [close] to close the window
+- select [FRESH INSTALL] ...next, select the hyperlink "install" Matlab's in ..wait..and hit [close] to close the window

 ### <ins> Start Ant Gui  </ins> ###
 - set MATLAB's current working dir to "antx2" dir
 - type antlink to link paths
-- type ant to open ant-gui
+- type "ant" to open ant-gui
 ### <ins> Check For Updates </ins> ###
  - To check for updates select EXTRAS/CHECK FOR UPATES (GITHUB) from the ant main gui
 ### <ins> Download Templates </ins> ###